astrovm/hosty/README.md

 `$ sudo hosty -a (--autorun)`

-It will ask how often you want to execute it.
-A `hosty` file in `/etc/cron.daily`, `/etc/cron.weekly` or `/etc/cron.monthly` will be created.
+It will ask how often you want to execute it and change your crontab.

 ## Blacklist